YINI-lang/YINI-spec/mini spec.md

 ```

 ## Title Section
-A MINI document always starts with a Section header of level 1, the so-called title section header.
+A `miniCONFIG` document always starts * with a Section header of level 1, the so-called title section header.
 There can only be one single level 1 section.

 ```
 # Title #